 \subsection{EEG multivariate pattern analysis}

 We used multivariate pattern analysis to investigate the spatiotemporal information of the neural response within each subject (Fig.~\ref{fig2}).
 We used a stratified 5-fold cross-validated~\cite{berrar2019cross} pairwise classification accuracy of the linear support vector machine (SVM)~\cite{hearst1998support, dobs2019face} to measure the EEG pattern dissimilarity between pairs of stimuli.
 In each subject, trials were divided into five stratified folds, ensuring that each fold contained approximately the same proportion of trials from each condition (congruent vs.\ incongruent).
 In each of the five cross-validation iterations, one fold was held out as the test set while the remaining four folds were used for training.
 This process was repeated such that each fold served as the test set exactly once, ensuring that all trials were used for both training and testing without repetition within any single iteration.
-To extract the latent factors shared across groups, we first generated average group responses by averaging trials in the training set in each subject and averaged them across subjects in each group, then concatenated the group averages across time.
-We applied principal component analysis (PCA)~\cite{abdi2010principal} across spatial dimensions and extracted the weights $(\bm{W} \in \mathbb{R}^{3 \times 47})$ corresponding to the first 3 principal components (PCs) with $>$ 95\% cumulative explainable variance (Fig.~\ref{fig2}B). $\bm{W}$ was used as a projection operator into the latent feature space.
+To extract the latent factors shared across groups, we first generated average group responses by averaging trials in the training set in each subject and subsequently averaging them across subjects in each group.
+This procedure was designed to emphasize consistent, group-level spatial patterns of neural activity while minimizing inter-subject variability.
+The resulting group-averaged data were then concatenated across time and used to identify latent components that capture spatial features common across groups.
+We applied principal component analysis (PCA)~\cite{abdi2010principal} across spatial dimensions (i.e., channels) and extracted the weights $(\bm{W} \in \mathbb{R}^{3 \times 47})$ corresponding to the first 3 principal components (PCs) with $>$ 95\% cumulative explainable variance (Fig.~\ref{fig2}B). $\bm{W}$ was used as a projection operator into the latent feature space.

 The full EEG data for each subject, encompassing both training and test sets, $\bm{E} \in \mathbb{R}^{47 \times time \times trial}$, was projected onto a low-dimensional latent space by the projection matrix $\bm{W}$: